State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Exponent of state concentration

 \section{Exponent of state concentration}

-The transient length before the orbit enters the attractor is analytically intractable.
-To quantify the quickness of the dynamics by using an alternative order parameter called the exponent of state concentration, we use the so-called state transition graph \cite{Kauffman1984PhysicaD,Kauffman1993book,Shreim2008NJP} defined as follows.
+The average transient length before the orbit enters the attractor is analytically intractable.
+In addition, it may not be a good measure of the quickness of the dynamics due to the long-tailed nature of its distribution \cite{BL1996}.
+Therefore, we introduce an alternative order parameter called the exponent of the state concentration.
+We use the so-called state transition graph \cite{Kauffman1984PhysicaD,Kauffman1993book,Shreim2008NJP} defined as follows.
 A map $f$, either Boolean or majority vote, induces a graph on $N$ nodes.
 Each state $\bm x\in X$ defines a node and has exactly one outgoing link directed to node $f\bm x$.

 Suppose that each of the $N=2^n$ nodes (i.e., states) has a token at $t=0$.
 For each $t (\ge 0)$, an application of $f$ moves all the tokens at each node $\bm x$ to node $f\bm x$.
-Repeated applications of mapping $f$ elicit concentration of tokens at specific nodes.
+Repeated applications of the mapping $f$ elicit concentrations of tokens at specific nodes.
 We denote by $f^{-t}\bm x$ the set of nodes whose tokens move to $\bm x$ after $t$ steps and by $\left| f^{-t}\bm x\right|$ the number of tokens at node $\bm x$ after $t$ steps.
-Tokens are initially equally distributed, i.e., $\left| f^0\bm x\right|=1$ for each $\bm x$, and the total number of tokens is conserved, i.e.,
+Tokens are initially equally distributed, i.e., $\left| f^0\bm x\right|=1$ for each $\bm x$, and the total number of tokens is conserved throughout the dynamics, i.e.,

 for $t\ge 0$.